um-acs/acs_docs/docs/clusters/general-usage/2-guidelines.rst

 Important Guidelines
 ====================

-Review Policies and Project Requirements:
+Review Policies and Project Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before running commands, submitting jobs, or using software on **Pegasus** or **Triton**, please review our
 :ref:`policies` and ensure you understand the rules governing access to IDSC resources.